ilyannn/video-sampler/README.md

 We extracted as most of the view controller logic as reasonable from the `ViewController` class [View Controller.swift](./VideoSampler/View%20Controller.swift) and are left with a simple class.
 We organize it into sections, visually separated as extensions that describe different facets of our view controller.

-Note that displaying the images is done through the send operation code path, when the multipeer service notifies `ViewController` via `collectionCompleted(collection: ImageCollection, by: MultipeerService)`.
+Displaying the images is done through the send operation code path, when the sending service notifies `ViewController` via `collectionCompleted(collection: ImageCollection, by: MultipeerService)`.

+We implement a very simple grid view controller in [SquareGrid.swift](./VideoSampler/View%20Controller.swift) to demonstrate implementing the views directly via `loadView()` and intercepting the motion events.
+An implementation of a suitable `UIColectionView` subclass should be used to display images in a production app instead.

 # Code Style

-We don’t use global variables, but occasionally declare an object as a private, that is, file-level, singleton, which is more semantically transparent than static class variables:
+We don’t use global variables (nor, more generally, a global state) but occasionally declare an object as a private, that is, file-level, singleton, which seems to me more semantically transparent compared to other solutions:

     private let SamplingQueue = NSOperationQueue()